jmcollin78/versatile-thermostat-ui-card/README.md

 Of course you should have displayed the presets to be able to do so.

+Note that this change is not persistant.
+Persistant changes must be done with VTherm temperature entities (or central configuration temperature entities if you use it).

 ## Disable the auto-fan mode
 For `over_climate` you have the possibility to configure the `auto-fan` mode feature.
 See [versatile_thermostat README](https://github.com/jmcollin78/versatile_thermostat/blob/main/README.md#auto-fan-mode).